Skip to main content

 San Diego Symphony and Copley Symphony Hall – San Diego, California

 Copley Symphony Hall was built in 1929 as a movie palace theater.
 Today, the venue is home of the San Diego Symphony, a company more than 100 years old and a musical fixture in the region.
 Whether you enjoy Tchaikovsky or Mozart, Bernstein or Britten, you’ll love the symphony’s top-notch lineup.
-If it fits into your travel schedule, join the free monthly tour to see Copley Hall’s original organ with giant pipes built into the walls.
+If it fits into your travel schedule, join the free monthly tour to see Copley Hall’s original organ with giant pipes built into the walls (renovations are in progress until fall 2024).

 South Dakota Symphony Orchestra – Sioux Falls, South Dakota

 Known for landmarks like Mount Rushmore and Badlands National Park, South Dakota also is home to a symphony orchestra.
-Headquartered in Sioux Falls, the South Dakota Symphony Orchestra presents 21 performances throughout the season.
+Headquartered in Sioux Falls, the South Dakota Symphony Orchestra presents more than a dozen performances throughout the season.
 Part of the ensemble’s cultural offerings include Music as Medicine, bringing music into health facilities, and the Lakota Music Project, a program joining Lakota Indian drummers with symphony performers.

 The Tabernacle Choir at Temple Square – Salt Lake City, Utah